nhsconnect/gpconnect-messaging/pages/integration/integration_mesh.md

 Please refer to the applicable messaging use case details page for information on the Workflow ID to be used when generating particular messages.
 For example, when generating a message for the "Send a federated encounter summary" use case, please refer to [Send federated encounter summary](senddocument_fedcon_mesh.html).

+### Configurating MESH to enable message flow ###

+The flow of messages through MESH is controlled through rules which are set in the following form:

+`Mailbox ID` is allowed to `Send|Receive` messages with `Workflow ID`

+For example, to enable a federated encounter summary message to flow from GP0001 to GP0002 (two practices in the same federation), two rules need to be set up in MESH configuration:

+- `GP0001` is allowed to `Send` messages with workflow ID `TBC-FedWorkflowID`
+- `GP0002` is allowed to `Receive` messages with workflow ID `TBC-FedWorkflowID`

+As GP Connect Messaging capabilities are delivered, MESH will therefore be configured to enable actual message flow between organisations.
+Note that the approach is based on *explicity opt in* to ensure particularly GP practices receive only those messages which they have consented to receive.